 My wife and I were discussing of late on the topic of real worship.
 Today in churches, you see people dancing to praise worship and you wonder if they are really doing it unto the Lord, or to get noticed.
 Praise worship leaders climb the pulpit more interested in very nice music arrangements, rather than leading us to God’s presence.
 We see a gradual dearth of real worship.
 The wisemen here worshiped in Spirit and in truth.
 The Bible says in Mathew 2: 11

 ….they rejoiced with exceeding great joy.
-And when they had come into the house, the saw the young child with Mary His Mother, and fell down and worshipped him
+And when they had come into the house, the saw the young child with Mary His Mother, and fell down and worshipped him.

 There was nothing systemic about this worship.
 No music.
 No drums.
 No pianos.
 I am not sure there was any sound.
 Only real worship.
 These men fell down.
 They literally threw themselves at the saviour!
 They worshiped with reckless abandon.
 In the Jewish custom, this was only done to a King.
 The acknowledged Christ as their Superior King.